15 Top Things To Do In Seattle In July 2025

 211 West Highland Drive, Seattle, WA 98119

-8) Gas Works Park
+8) Explore Gas Works Park

 Located at the north side of Lake Union, Gas Works Park is a near 20-acre public park that was once owned and operated by the Seattle Gas Light Company gasification plant in the early to mid 1900’s.
+It is now owned by the city.

 The exact address is: